avrlab/slr_aiijc2021/README.md

    ```shell
     pip install -r requirements.txt
    ```
-3. Upload a dataset archive from [the contest website](https://aiijc.com/ru/).
+3. Upload a dataset archive.
 It should have this basic structure:
     ```
     data
     ├── test